About the Journal

 LOA (LETTER OF ACCEPTANCE)

-LOA on The International Journal of Engineering and Applied Physics will be sent through the Author's email automatically when the article has been accepted to be published.
+LOA on The International Journal of Engineering and Applied Physics will be sent through the Author's email when the article has been accepted to be published.

 PUBLICATION ETHICS AND MALPRACTICE STATEMENT